 Overall, Landmannalaugar is certainly more colorful in sunny weather, but still worth the travel, and a bit of photoshop can really improve the fotografic results:

-Our highlight of the central areas was supposed to be Kerlingarfjöll – the cover picture of the “lonely planet” Iceland guide.
-We were really looking forward to it, despite minimum of two hours on very bumpy roads.
+Our highlight of the Icelandic Inland was supposed to be Kerlingarfjöll – the cover picture of the “lonely planet” Iceland guide.
+We were really looking forward to it, despite a minimum of two hours on very bumpy roads.
 As recommended by many previous visitors of Kerlingarfjöll, we drove up to the final car park.
 However, the final 2 kilometers were fierce – another four-wheel ahead of us did not manage the initial slope and turned around.
 We tried and were successful, but really glad that we got up that hill.
 The view made up for the effort:

 OK, the colors are a bit enhanced in order to meet the “lonely planet” cover, but still: the landscape is absolutely fascinating.